startailcoon/php-gridcoin/README.md

 ---
 ## Public API

-TODO: Write how to do this here
+TODO: Write how to use the API
----

 ## Wallet Commands

 Not all wallet commands have been added, see the list of [Wallet Commands](https://github.com/startailcoon/phpGridcoin/issues/1) here.